 First approach to understanding Infertility Treatment

-When an infertile couple approaches our fertility clinic for consultation the first step that we follow is to get to know about the following points:
+When an infertile couple approaches our fertility clinic for consultation the first step before we provide treatments for infertility that we follow is to get to know about the following points:

 - A detailed history of male and female partners which includes how many years they are married, whether it is a case of primary or secondary infertility etc.